 Our older middle schoolers use Faith Lens, weekly Bible studies that engage youth and young adults in connecting world events with the Bible, faith, and everyday life.

 Our high school students meet in the Youth Room on Sunday mornings for Bible study and conversation.
 Sometimes they join the Adult Forum program.
-Our youth leader Abby Van Noppen and her team lead this group.
 This group also uses Faith Lens.

 The Sacrament of Baptism